MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteListDrive.md

 ## SYNOPSIS
 Allows access to the list as a drive resource with driveItems.
 Only present on document libraries.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteListDrive](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteListDrive?view=graph-powershell-1.0)

 ## SYNTAX